 Picture taken in Mercer County, 2019

 PHI 101: Introduction to Philosophy – Garden State Youth Correctional Facility (Prison Teaching Initiative).
 Spring 2019 with T. Davies

-Princeton University – Assistant in Instruction
+Courses Taught As Assistant in Instruction

-PHI 301: Aristotle and his Successors (Spring 2017, for Benjamin Morison)
+PHI 301: Aristotle and his Successors – Princeton University.
+Spring 2017 for Benjamin Morison

-PHI 205: Introduction to Ancient Philosophy (Fall 2016, for Simon Shogry)
+PHI 205: Introduction to Ancient Philosophy – Princeton University.
+Fall 2016 for Simon Shogry